akingdom/start-site/README.md

 ## Extending the server (`site_endpoints.py`)

+It is strongly recommended to make no changes to the `start_site_server` script, treating it as *immutable*, apart from customising settings in the `ServerConfig` class.

 You can add custom API endpoints without modifying the core script.

 1. Create a file named `site_endpoints.py` in the same directory.